I'm The Idiot

 It is obviously absurd to assert that the ~$18 trillion (with a "t") in liquidity DM central banks have pumped into markets since the crisis hasn't inflated asset prices.
 No one would buy that argument if central banks were a cabal of hedge funds that somehow had $18 trillion to deploy.

 Look at it this way.
 You're short the S&P. And you're also short corporate credit.
 And you're also short government bonds.
-You're also a highroller as far as individual investors are concerned.
+You're also a high-roller as far as individual investors are concerned.
 You've got, oh, let's say $20 million to bet.

 And then one day you find out that five hedge funds with $18 trillion in combined AUM plan to go all-in on the long side.